 If you don’t set boundaries, it’s hard to enjoy life and get a good night of sleep.

-The time immediately after dinner is a great opportunity to pack lunch for the next day.
+The time immediately after dinner is a great opportunity to pack a lunch for the next day.
 Pull items from the freezer and package leftovers from dinner into individual servings.

-Check out here for 20 Quick and Healthy Dinner Recipes For You To Choose.
+Check out here for 19 Quick and Healthy Dinner Recipes For You To Choose.

 Being in an organized environment will help you feel relaxed and in control.
-Cleaning dishes and counter tops after dinner is an absolute must.
+Cleaning dishes and countertops after dinner is an absolute must.

-You can also take some time to put things away if you’ve used them during the day.4 Be mindful of clutter in your bedroom.
+You can also take some time to put things away if you’ve used them during the day.
+Be mindful of clutter in your bedroom.
 Waking up in an orderly space will work wonders for your mood.

-7. Prepare for tomorrow
+4. Prepare for Tomorrow

 Get out tomorrow’s outfit and gym clothes as you tidy.
 Clear unnecessary items out of your bag and set out everything you need to take with you.
 Taking these steps means you’re less likely to derail your day by forgetting something, and you’ll prevent decision fatigue from setting in early tomorrow.